michael-zerna/PrivateBlockchainNotaryService/README.md

 # PrivateBlockchainNotaryService

-This is a example for setting up an Private Blockchainfor with Bitcoin Identity and register a Star via Webservice
+This is a example for setting up an Private Blockchain with Bitcoin Identity and register a Star via Webservice

 - Node.js framework RESTful API: Express
 - Node.js tested version: 9.5.0